Fundraising for Coronavirus Relief: How You Can Help the Fight

 And these are just a few examples of what people are trying to do to help each other during this crisis.
 At GoFundMe, you can find many more great acts of kindness.
 To find more fundraisers like the ones above, check out our hub for COVID-19, How to Help Those Affected by COVID-19.

-Donating directly to these fundraisers may provide the immediate financial support families and individuals need to rise above this crisis.
+Donating directly to these coronavirus fundraising campaigns may provide the immediate financial support families and individuals need to rise above this crisis.
 While donating to charities or communal fundraisers is also a great option, fundraisers for individuals may be the best way to guarantee people get the money they need to get immediate relief.

 2. Create care packages with supplies